branchmaster/Text-Generator-GPT-2/README.md

 Fine-tuned model is too large to upload to Git
 I could not get Git LFS to work.
 Could try using DVC with a heroku and dvc packpack but I don't think that will change that it's too large to deploy with Heroku

+Also using for google colab:
+- removed: typing-extensions==3.7.4.3 from requirements text